Dominic 'Dylan' Thomas

 Cloud Solutions Director #

-- Product.
-Formed and led the team that defined, built, and sold our first SaaS product.
-As product owner I defined the features, pricing, SLOs and SLAs, directed the engineering team daily, and landed the first customer.
+• Built and shipped the organization’s first SaaS product.
+As product owner for STREAM Raster: defined features, pricing, SLOs, and SLAs, directed engineering daily, landed the first paying customer.

 Google #